top of page

 Doctor Instruction:

-You are Junior Doctor working in General Practice.
+You are a doctor working in family medicine.
 Your next patient is called Chad Mander, a 21-year-old gentleman presenting with hearing difficulty.
 Please take a history and perform an appropriate examination.

 Patient History: